panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 First, the second argument `hero` is merged into the first argument `{}`.
 This equals to `{ name: 'Batman', city: 'Gotham' }`.

-Second, the third argument `{ name: 'Batman Clone' }` is merged into the result from previous step, which actually overwrites the property `name`.
-And you get the final object `{ name: 'Batman Clone', city: 'Gotham' }`.
+Second, the third argument `{ name: 'Batman Clone' }` is merged into the result from previous step, overwriting the property `name`.
+Finally, you get the object `{ name: 'Batman Clone', city: 'Gotham' }`.

 ## 4. Summary

 JavaScript provides 3 good ways to clone objects: using spread operator, rest operator and `Object.assign()` function.

-Aside from just cloning objects, using object spread and `Object.assign()` let's you add or updated properties when performing the clone.
+Aside from just cloning objects, using object spread and `Object.assign()` let's you add or updated properties when creating the clone.

-Rest operator also gives the benefit of skipping certain properties from cloning.
+Rest operator also gives the benefit of skipping certain properties when cloning.

 And what's really great, you can combine the object spread and rest in a single statement, so you can clone the object, and at the same time add, update or skip properties from being cloned.

-That's useful if you'd like to embrace the immutability and be able to manipulate object properties with ease.
+That's useful if you'd like to embrace the immutability and be able to manipulate cloned object's properties in place.

 *What other good ways to clone objects in JavaScript do you know?*